PSRahul/dcgan/README.md

 ### Training Method
 <code>./train.py --d1 [argument] --d2 [argument] </code>

-d1 droupout and d2 dropout is applied on the odd and even layers of the network respectively.They can be independently chosen.
+<code>d1 and d2</code> are dropout values that are applied on the odd and even layers of the network respectively.They can be independently chosen.

 ### Sample Generation